afonsonf/ceph-consensus-spec/description.md

 If the leader changes to an active state it will tell its peers, allowing them to change also to an active state (extend lease).

 The commit phase starts by first sharing the value to be committed and asking his peers if it is OK to commit (ask if leader has correct proposal number and log).
-If the leader receives enough positive responses from its peers it will send a message to allow the peers to commit.
+If the leader receives enough positive responses from his peers it will send a message to allow the peers to commit.

 ### Deviations and abstractions from the original source